 - Learning Outcomes

-- Articulate a detailed understanding of protein structure, molecular interactions and how these features define the functions of enzymes and signalling molecules
+Articulate a detailed understanding of protein structure, molecular interactions and how these features define the functions of enzymes and signaling molecules